ara-foundation/web/packages/reflect-astro-ext/README.md

 # Roadmap

 Components
-* Make sure no unknowns, nulls are used.
 * Make sure to parse the components to the respected areas in the slots.
 * Add Ara Web extension to detect the Ara Web Component Category description (predefined)
 * Add Ara Web extension to detect the RPC components.